ZW-Fan/MH-RG-DeepONet/README.md

 ## Reproducibility

-- train-set statistics only are used for global normalization
+- train-set statistics only are used for normalization.
 - all experiment seeds are read from config files
 - checkpoints are saved per seed and per model
 - aggregated results are written to `outputs/metrics/`

-## Notes

-This first public release is intentionally focused on the NLSE collision benchmark only.
-It is designed as a paper companion repository.